haniellejermayn/RFPScout/README.md

 - **Anti-scraping blocks some sources.** Several nonprofit aggregators 403'd the agent on PDF endpoints despite a browser-like User-Agent.
 In the single live test, this hit roughly a quarter of the PDF URLs.
 - **Currency conversion is not real.** Budgets in non-USD currencies are stored faithfully in `budget_raw`, but `budget_min_usd` / `budget_max_usd` rely on the LLM's training-data sense of FX rates — fine for ballpark scoring, not real numbers.
 - **Expired deadlines aren't auto-excluded.** They score 0 for the deadline component, but pass the inclusion threshold on completeness.
 Triage by sorting CSV by `deadline_iso` (when the user wants only fresh ones).
+- **Draft subject lines follow a fixed template** (`"Website Design RFP — Chicago Education Fund"`) and won't match RFPs that specify a required subject line format in the document body.
+Always verify before sending.
 - **`deadline_iso` parsing has known edge cases.** Derived from `deadline_raw` using fuzzy parsing with a year-sanity check, so strings like `"March 15"` (no year) or `"$2,025 budget"` (year out of plausible range) intentionally stay null.
 This keeps the column conservative — agencies can rely on a non-null `deadline_iso` being correct, and fall back to `deadline_raw` when it isn't.
 - **Non-public RFPs require outbound channels.** See [Considerations for non-public RFPs](#considerations-for-non-public-rfps) below.
+- **Search depth is capped at 10 pages per query (Brave's hard limit).** A scheduled agent running repeatedly against the same queries would need cursor-based pagination or provider rotation to grow the database beyond this ceiling without re-fetching the same results.
 - **Brave free tier rate limit (1 req/sec)** caps per-run speed.
 The bottleneck is search, not LLM.
 - **LLM can hallucinate edge cases.** Mitigated by temperature 0, controlled vocabulary validation, the `not_rfp` flag, and the `parse_error` fallback.
 - **Six query templates is a small surface.** The agent finds RFPs that match common 2026-style search phrasings.
 Older or less standard phrasings may slip through.